How to clean your menstrual cup or menstrual disc the right way

 At home with whatever you have on hand

-If you need to clean your cup ASAP and haven’t yet purchased a specially-designed menstrual cup wash, no worries: You might already have the right supplies on hand.
+If you need to clean your cup ASAP and haven’t yet purchased a specially-designed menstrual wash or cleanser, no worries: You might already have the right supplies on hand.
 Here’s the step-by-step process:

-- Wash your hands, remove your menstrual cup and dump its contents in the toilet.
+- Wash your hands, remove your period cup or period disc and dump its contents in the toilet.

-- Wash your cup with warm water and mild, oil- and fragrance-free soap.
-A few brands we like include Dr. Bronner’s Pure-Castile Liquid Soap, Cetaphil Gentle Skin Cleanser, and Liquid Neutrogena Fragrance-Free Cleanser.
-Avoid using fragranced dish soaps or hand soap – these can degrade your cup’s silicone over time.
+- Then, wash your cup or disc with warm water and a mild cleanser.
+Avoid using synthetic fragranced dish soaps or hand soaps – these can degrade the silicone over time.

-- Rethread the pull tab by guiding the looped end through the hole in the bottom of the cup.
+- P.S.
+If using Flex Cup, rethread the pull-tab by guiding the looped end through the hole in the bottom of the cup.
 Grip the ring from below the cup and pull until the entire ring has come through.
 You can then adjust the length of the pull tab as needed.
-Pro-tip: Re-threading is easier while the cup is still wet.
+Re-threading is easier while the cup is still wet.

-- Make sure the cup is 100% dry, then either reinsert or store your cup in its pouch until you need it again.
+- Make sure the cup or disc is 100% dry, then either reinsert or store your cup in its pouch until you need it again.

-How to sterilize your menstrual cup each month
+How to sanitize your menstrual cup or menstrual disc each month

-After your period is over and you’re done using your menstrual cup for the month, boiling your menstrual cup in water for 10 to 20 minutes is recommended to sterilize it (using regular tap water is totally fine).
+After your period is over and you’re done using your menstrual cup for the month, boiling your reusable period cup or period disc in water for 10 to 20 minutes is recommended to sanitize it (using regular tap water is totally fine).
 You can boil water on the stove or in the microwave.
-We recommend the stovetop, since you’ll be able to keep the water at the correct temperature for the duration of the sterilization process.
+We recommend the stovetop, since you’ll be able to keep the water at the correct temperature for the duration of the sanitization process.

-Forgot to sanitize your cup last month and desperately need to use it?
-It’s totally fine to do so as long as it has been washed according to the steps above (either with a mild soap or a specialized menstrual cup wash).
-However, to make sure your cup is completely free of harmful bacteria and lasts as long as possible, try to remember to sterilize it at least once per month.
+To make sure your cup is completely free of harmful bacteria and lasts as long as possible, try to remember to sanitize it at least once per month.

 - Fill a small pot with 4 cups of water and bring to a boil.

-- Place your (cleaned) menstrual cup in the pot of boiling water and, if needed, reduce the temperature slightly so that the water doesn’t boil over.
+- Place your (cleaned) period cup or period disc in the pot of boiling water and, if needed, reduce the temperature slightly so that the water doesn’t boil over.

-- Set a timer for 10-20 minutes and keep an eye on the pot to make sure it continues to boil.
+- Set a timer for 10-20 minutes, stir frequently to keep your cup/disc from touching the bottom/sides of the pot, and keep an eye on the pot to ensure it continues to boil.

-- After the timer goes off, use tongs to carefully remove the cup from the pot of water and place it on a paper towel to cool off.
-Wait until your cup is completely cool and dry before putting it back in its pouch to store until next time.
+- After the timer goes off, use tongs to carefully remove the cup or disc from the pot of water and place it on a paper towel to cool off.
+Wait until your cup or disc is completely cool and dry before putting it back in its pouch to store until next time.

 - Fill a microwave-safe container (ideally a glass dish, like a Pyrex dish, or a large mug) about three-quarters full with water.